nodebeats/nodebeats/README.md

 ## Staying Up to Date

 We will be adding new features regularly, improve the codebase continually and also keep the project's npm dependencies upto date so that there will not be any security vulnerabilities due to the npm packages.
-In this release version, we have implemented the responsive html 5 template to showcase the data saved in the database using handlebars templating engine.
-Likewise, We have changed the project directory structure of the admin section entirely and with the use of angular-cli, now the build process of the project is extremely easy and fast.
+In this release version, we have integrated docker configuration with nodebeats so that then installation process of nodebeats is quick and easy and uniform across multiple platforms.
 We will release the next version as soon as the planned features are completed.
-In the next version, we plan to implement install setup wizard and create and deploy docker image in docker hub.
+In the next version, we plan to implement install setup wizard and deploy docker image in docker hub.
 We aim to make this software as secured as possible and announce the new version releases on our twitter account.
 So, to get the information about the latest releases, follow us on Twitter [**@Nodebeats**](https://twitter.com/nodebeats).
 You can also contact us at **help@nodebeats.com** regarding anything about the software.

 ## Project Maturity

-Nodebeats is around 8 months old from the start of project inception date.
-Even though the project is relatively new, the product is highly stable for production deployment purposes and you can use it to create and deploy web applications in the production server.
+Nodebeats is around 10 months old from the start of project inception date.
+You can use nodebeats cms to create and deploy web applications in the production server.

 ## Inspiration